symfony/symfony-docs/components/event_dispatcher/introduction.rst

 When the dispatcher notifies listeners, it passes an actual ``Event`` object to those listeners.
-The base ``Event`` class is very simple: it contains a method for stopping :ref:`event propagation<event_dispatcher-event-propagation>`, but not much else.
+The base ``Event`` class is very simple: it contains a method for stopping :ref:`event propagation<components-eventdispatcher-event-propagation>`, but not much else.

 Often times, data about a specific event needs to be passed along with the ``Event`` object so that the listeners have needed information.
 In the case of